What happens to your body and brain when you orgasm

 Oxytocin and prolactin: hormones of bonding and satisfaction

-Alongside dopamine, the brain releases oxytocin, a hormone that fosters connection and affection, reinforcing the social bonds that are so crucial to our species.
+Alongside dopamine, the brain releases oxytocin, a hormone that fosters connection and affection, reinforcing the social bonds crucial to our species.

 Prolactin also joins this hormonal ensemble post-orgasm, contributing to feelings of deep satisfaction and relaxation.1